5 ways to avoid a car-deer collision

 Bambi is cute, but not in your headlights at 55 miles per hour.

 Over 1 million people hit a deer each year in the United States.
 This kills most of the deer.
 It also kills about 200 people each year.
-Yes, Bambi kills.
+Yes, Bambi kills .
 Deer are far more dangerous than wolves.
 Really.
 In fact, only two people in North America have been killed this century by wolves.

 The American Deer Lottery.

 Your chances of meeting a deer head-on depend upon where you live and drive.
-Overall, your chances of hitting a deer are 1 in 169.
+Overall, your

 These numbers vary drastically from state to state, with Pennsylvania usually topping the list, to Arizona near the bottom (Hawaii always is at the very bottom.
 Virtually no one in Hawaii every hits a deer.
 But hey- they have sharks to worry about.)